A Practical Guide to Store and Transport Insulin

 Be sure to properly protect your treatment, your health depends on it!

-For more security, there are custom-made insulated solutions for the transportation of insulin from the pharmacy to your house, for example.
-Our patented insulated pouches store the insulin for up to 1 hour, without risk of freezing the product.
-Ask your pharmacist!
+For more security, there are isothermal solutions for transporting insulin from the pharmacy to your home.
+Our IGLOO cooling pouches, the only labelled pouches on the market, allow insulin to be stored for up to 1 hour, without the risk of freezing the product.
+Ask your pharmacist for it!